 2: a reasonable or justifiable self-respect

 3: delight or elation arising from some act, possession, or relationship”

 The meanings of pride and prejudice were slightly different when Austen wrote Pride and Prejudice.
-Pride was used in a negative sense usually unlike a positive trait in current era.
+Pride was used in a negative sense usually unlike a positive trait in the current era.
 While, today people tend to feel pride or speak of being proud of hard work or some sort of accomplishment.
 In Austen’s time, being proud generally meant someone thought he was better than rest of the people and same was considered as a bad trait.
-At that time, someone being proud was not open to interacting with different kinds of people as Darcy did.
-When Darcy was at local ball, he was standing aloof because no one was present who match his class that’s why Elizabeth judge him full of pride.
+At that time, someone being proud was not open to interacting with different people as Darcy did.
+When Darcy was at the local ball, he was standing aloof because no one was present who match his class that’s why Elizabeth judge him full of pride.
 Even his comments reveal his pride which he makes when Mr. Bingley ask him to dance.